mjaimin/DesignPatterns/Behavioural/Templet/README.md

 ## Purpose
+Identifies the framework of an algorithm, allowing implementing classes to define the actual behavior.

 ## Intent
 Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.